-After Bork, antitrust enforcement was a (minor) topic in all antitrust nominations.
-The same pattern for presidential and Congressional documents, however, remains: whenever antitrust enforcement was mentioned, the mention was usually positive, and mentions to monopoly were always negative.
+After Bork, antitrust enforcement was a (minor) topic in all judicial nominations.
+The same pattern found in presidential and Congressional documents, however, remains: whenever antitrust enforcement was mentioned, the mention was usually positive, and mentions to monopoly were always negative.
 With few exceptions, most nominees affirmed that they have never carefully analyzed antitrust law nor hold strong opinions on it, evading most direct questions.
 A good example is Justice Scalia’s answer to a question by Senator Thurmond of South Carolina on whether Courts were correctly considering economic analysis in antitrust law:

 Senator, antitrust law has never been one of my fields.
 Indeed, in law school, I never understood it.
 I later found out, in reading the writings of those who now do understand it, that I should not have understood it because it did not make any sense then.
 As to whether the Court has—so I really am in no position.
 All I can tell you is hearsay, Senator, from those who follow the field.
 I do understand that the rules have changed in recent years, and that the Court is applying the principles and the data that economists have accumulated over the years regarding the sensible application of the antitrust laws.
 But I have not had a single antitrust case since I have been on the D.C.
 Circuit.
 And I have not complained about that, either.

 Yet, whenever nominees expressed an opinion, it was generally in favor of stronger enforcement and the protection of small businesses.
 For example, Justice Sandra O’Connor recognized the key role antitrust plays in eliminating monopolies and protecting small businesses; so did Justice David Souter, who further affirmed the key role of antitrust in preventing the consolidation of economic power; which was echoed by Justice Thomas; Justice Ginsburg; and Justice Kagan.
 Justice Roberts also defended the importance of strong antitrust enforcement, including private enforcement.
 There were two exceptions.
 Justice Breyer affirmed that while strong enforcement is important, antitrust is all about getting lower prices for consumers; Justice Gorsuch discussed the role of economics in helping antitrust prevent deadweight loss.
 Even they, though, praise strong antitrust enforcement.
-In general, all questions come from Senators asking the nominees to protect strong enforcement and enact stricter antitrust laws while in the Court, and none face strong pushback by the nominees.
+In general, all questions come from Senators asking the nominees to protect strong enforcement and enact stricter antitrust laws while on the Court, and none face strong pushback by the nominees.
 In other words, the evidence from the confirmation hearings is consistent with the evidence from the legislative and political record that there was no direct political mandate to reduce antitrust enforcement.

 To be added here: analysis of relevant Supreme Court Decisions in antitrust

-ed enforcement with analysis of: (i) wo; (ii) justices/what is their antitrust profile (check and Code CV’s starting in the 1950’s); (iii) in terms of doctrine
+List of key Supreme Court decisions that weakened antitrust enforcement with analysis of: (i) who are they key votes; (ii) where justices are trained/what is their antitrust profile (check and Code CV’s starting in the 1950’s); (iii) who they cite in terms of doctrine

 Explore data on endorsements from the NYTimes, WSJ and the ACC (Link endorsements with Eric’s paper with Lee Epstein)